adetaylor/rfcs/text/0000-stabilize-arbitrary-self-types.md

 * `Box`, `Pin`, `Rc` and `Arc` already heavily use associated functions rather than methods
 * Where they use methods, it's often with the intention of shadowing a method in the inner type (e.g. `Arc::clone`)

 These method shadowing risks are effectively the same for `Deref` and `Receiver`.
 This RFC does not make things worse (it just adds additional flexibility to the `self` parameter type for `T::m`).
-However it does mean that the `Receiver` trait cannot be added to additional smart pointer types which were not designed with these concerns in mind.
+However it does mean that the `Receiver` trait cannot be added to smart pointer types which were not designed with these concerns in mind.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives